ang-zeyu/infisearch/docs/src/search_configuration.md

 ## Generating Result Previews

-(`sourceFilesUrl`)

-There are two ways to generate result previews, the first of the below being the default.
+There are 3 ways to generate result previews, the first of the below being the default.

 Unless you have modified the default result renderer (covered in the renderers page), morsels requires **at least** one of the `body` / `heading` / `title` fields (covered in the next section on indexing configuration).

 ### 1. From Source Documents (default)

+(`sourceFilesUrl`)

-When the below option (field stores) is not configured or unavailable, and this parameter is specified, morsels will attempt to fetch the source document from `sourceFilesUrl` adjoined with the relative file path of the document at the time of indexing.
+When the below option (field stores) is not configured or unavailable, morsels will attempt to fetch the source document from `sourceFilesUrl` adjoined with the relative file path of the document at the time of indexing.
 The source document is then reparsed, and its fields are extracted again in order to generate result previews.

-Also note that this option is only applicable for indexed html and json files at this time!
+Note that this option is only applicable for indexed html and json files at this time.
 As csv files are often used to hold multiple documents (and can therefore get very large), it is unsuitable to be used as a source for search result previews.
 In this case, the subsequent section details the alternative method of generating result previews.

 ### 2. From Field Stores

-If source documents are unavailable (or if you wish to use this method anyway), morsels is able to generate result previews from the field stores generated at indexing time.
+If source documents are unavailable, morsels is able to generate result previews from its json field stores generated at indexing time.

 In order to specify what fields to store, please take a look at the `do_store` option in this [section](./indexing_configuration.md#fields_config) of the indexing configuration page.
 To use this method of result preview generation for the default use case / result rendering behaviour, simply enable the `do_store` option for the `heading`, `body`, and `title` fields.

 You may also wish to use this method even if source documents are available, if filesystem bloat isn't too much of a concern.
 Apart from avoiding the additional http requests, the internal json field store comes packed in a format that is more performant for search-ui to perform result preview generation on.

-### Alternative Rendering Outputs
+### 3. Alternative Rendering Outputs (advanced)

+It is also possible to create your own result [renderer](./search_configuration_renderers.md) to, for example:
+- attach an event handler to call a function when a user clicks the result preview
+- retrieve and generate result previews from some other API.

-If this the default use case is insufficient (or if source documents are unavailable), you would need to create your own result [renderer](./search_configuration_renderers.md) to achieve the expected behaviour you want (for example, to call a function when a user clicks the result preview).
-Nevertheless, the section ["From Field Stores"](#from-field-stores) above would still be relevant and provides the basis for retrieving a document's fields.
+Nevertheless, the section ["From Field Stores"](#from-field-stores) above would still be relevant as it provides the basis for retrieving a document's fields (e.g. a document id with which to call an API).

 ## Mobile Device Detection